 Felix Akinluyi, the Executive Secretary of Ekiti State Forestry Commission, refused to comment when questioned about illegal logging activities in the state, aided by forest guards under his watch.
 In an earlier meeting, Akinluyi had told me the law prohibits the exploitation of fruit trees, including star apple, kola, mango and parkia trees.
 But Lateef fells parkia trees too.
 “It’s a hardwood and we get planks from it,” he says.

 Sikiru Olowoyo, the CEO of Green Global Environmental Network, an NGO in Ado Ekiti, said illegal logging was widespread in the state.
 “Even today, while passing through the Ijero Forest Reserve, I heard the chainsaw,” says Olowoyo.

 Attempts to gain access to one of the forest reserves in the state failed, as the handler of Ise Forest Reserve did not turn up for appointments.

 It turns dark in the Aaye forest and a heavy wind blows the trees.
 But Lateef continues to work even as it rains.
 His Japan-made chainsaw gives a heavy white smoke.
 It doesn’t rest, this chainsaw, as Lateef works even in the night’s dead to beat clients’ deadlines.

-If Lateef fells average of two trees in one day—He clearly fells more—that would amount to 732 trees in a year and 14,640 in his 20-years logging history.
+If Lateef fells just two trees in one day, that would amount to 732 trees in a year and 14,640 in his 20-years logging history.
 If there are just 100 like him, that is 1,464,000 trees illegally felled in Ekiti in two decades.